A Dramatic College Football Season

 Championship Week: The Dukes Win The Belt

-The James Madison Dukes defeat the Troy Trojans, 31-14,s to win the Sun Belt, finding their way to the College Football Playoffs.
+The James Madison Dukes relies on a strong second half to defeat Troy Trojans, 31-14, to win the Sun Belt.
+The freezing cold win gives James Madison a path to the College Football Playoffs.

 Bonus Football!
-Illinois State tears Villanova in the FCS Semifinals
+Illinois State tears into Villanova in the FCS Semifinals

 The unseeded Illinois State Redbirds continue their electric post-season campaign after upsetting #1 North Dakota State and #8 UC Davis.
 The Redbirds take down the #12 Wildcats in resounding fashion, 30-14 to advance to the FCS Championship against Montana State.